-Vegetation time (also the vegetative phase or vegetation period) is the rhythmically repeating part of the year in which a plant actively grows and unfolds.
-The doctrine of the related biological processes is called phenology designated. in the viniculture Vegetation time is the period of the last one frost (Late frost) in spring until the first frost (early frost) in autumn.
+The vegetation period (also the vegetation phase or vegetation period) is the rhythmically repeating part of the year in which a plant actively grows and develops.
+The teaching of the related biological processes is called phenology designated. in the viniculture vegetation time is the period from the last frost (Late frost) in spring until the first frost (early frost) in autumn.
 This should be at least 180 days.
-The remainder of the year, when a perennial plant does not grow, is referred to as the dormancy, period of rest or rest period.
-The total number of annually recurring growth phases of a plant including resting phase is the vegetation cycle.
-In viticulture, however, is often the vegetation cycle of the vine understood as a period without a rest period.
+The remaining part of the year, in which a plant of several years does not grow, is called vegetation rest, rest period or rest period.
+The entirety of the annual recurring growth phases of a plant, including the resting phase, is the vegetation cycle.
+In viticulture, however, the vegetation cycle of the vine understood as a period without a rest period.

-The months or periods given in the table below for each cycle of the grapevine are average figures, the fluctuation range can be relatively large.
-Possible influencing factors are environmental conditions such as climate (Microclimate), Weather, such as soil quality and environmental conditions like Vine enemies, The period or the pace of development is also strong of the vine dependent.
-Very early maturing varieties go through the cycle from sprouting to maturation (Maturity) very fast in about 130 days and are therefore suitable for cooler wine growing areas.
-Late maturing varieties such as Riesling and Green Valtellina need more light and heat, they have a long growth cycle up to 200 days (see below Maturity date ).
+The months or time periods for the individual cycles of the grapevine are average figures, the fluctuation range can be relatively large.
+Possible influencing factors are environmental conditions such as climate (Microclimate), Weather, such as soil quality and environmental conditions like Vine enemies, The period or pace of development is also very different from that vine dependent.
+Very early ripening varieties go through the cycle from budding to maturation (Maturity) very quickly in around 130 days and are therefore suitable for cooler wine-growing regions.
+Late ripening varieties such as Riesling and Green Valtellina need more light and warmth, they have a long growth cycle up to 200 days (see under Maturity date ).
 Last but not least, the work of the winegrower in the vineyard.

-The annual cycle of grapevine starts after the pruning in the winter with the expulsion the bud in the spring and ends with the leaf fall in late autumn.
-In the organs of the vine In doing so, a multitude of complex, biochemical processes takes place.
-The vintage should be for optimal maturity of the grapes occur.
-This ideal condition is also called physiological maturity designated.
-The period from flowering to harvest will be around 100 days This depends heavily on the grape variety and other factors.
+The annual cycle of the grapevine starts after pruning in winter with the expulsion the bud in spring and ends with the leaf fall in late autumn.
+In the organs of the vine a large number of complex, biochemical processes take place.
+The vintage should reach the optimal stage of maturity grapes occur.
+This ideal state is also called physiological maturity designated.
+The period from flowering to harvest is around 100 days numbered, depending very much on the grape variety and other factors.

 Time / date